apollographql/apollo-server/docs/source/api/plugin/landing-pages.md

 </td>
 <td>

-By default, the local landing page displays a page with a link to Apollo Sandbox to query your endpoint.
-If `embed: true` is passed, the landing page will instead render an embedded version of Apollo Sandbox hosted on your endpoint url.
-From this embedded Sandbox, you can change the endpoint to query against, and use all the features of the Apollo Sandbox on your Apollo Server endpoint.
-You can also sign in to your Apollo Studio account to access your Operation Collections, Diffs, Checks and more.
-The default value for `embed` is `false`.
+If `true`, the Apollo Server landing page renders an embedded version of Apollo Sandbox at its GraphQL endpoint URL.
+This enables visitors to query the endpoint directly and use additional Sandbox features if signed in with their Apollo account.

+The default value is `false`, in which case the landing page instead displays a link to open the non-embedded version of Sandbox.

 </td>
 </tr>